mweidner037/list-positions/README.md

 (`left < new < right`).

-The new position is unique across the entire collaborative application, even in the face on concurrent calls to this method on other PositionSources.
+The new position is unique across the entire collaborative application, even in the face of concurrent calls to this method on other `PositionSource`s.

 _@param_ `left` Defaults to `PositionSource.FIRST` (insert at the beginning).

 _@param_ `right` Defaults to `PositionSource.LAST` (insert at the end).

 #### Properties